New seamless gutters cost $10-12 per linear foot installed.

 Seamless rain gutters are available in a number of different materials.
 Keep in mind that you will also need to purchase downspout extensions.

-These are most popular and cost-effective.
-In fact, over 90% of professional installs are with aluminum gutters.
-Their biggest advantage is that they will not rust!
+Aluminum gutters are the most popular and cost-effective.
+In fact, the account for over 90% of all professional installs.
+The biggest advantage is that these gutters will not rust!
 Moreover, they are lightweight and highly efficient at carrying water away from your house.

 Coil stock is available in a range of thicknesses, including .032, .027, and .025 inches.
 It is recommended to choose the thickest 0.032 material, as its a lot more durable.
 Also, be sure to get primary as opposed to secondary aluminum.
 It costs a little more, but offers more uniform consistency.
 Secondary aluminum is made from recycled aluminum scraps, and is typically not as strong and consistent.